monk-io/docs/docs/monkscript/yaml/index.md

 ## Namespaces

 Each MonkScript YAML file has to have `namespace` key as the first key in the file.
-This instructs the MonkScript loader to put the contents of the template under a chosen path in Monk internal database.
+This instructs the MonkScript loader to put the contents of the Kit under a chosen path in Monk internal database.

 Consider the following example: